 A dedicated movie space was all the rage for new homes not too many years ago.
 Today, that's not the case.
 Multi-use gathering rooms are much more likely to be the choice of today's buyer, even in media-rich households, than a single-use room.
 It's estimated that a dedicated theater is a niche feature with an average ROI of only 25 to 35%

 Room additions are often expensive space.
-They may involve building a new foundation, walls and roof, plus the cost of electrical wiring, doors, windows, flooring and finish out.
+They may involve building a new foundation, quality woodworking, walls and roof, plus the cost of electrical wiring, doors, windows, flooring and finish out.
 If new plumbing is required, costs can be even higher.
 The price of a new master bathroom with spa features could easily run to many thousands of dollars.
 Though the best return on investment are bathrooms - adding a bathroom in a home that only had one for example, has a higher ROI than adding one when they are already several.

 ROI for specialty room additions—a home office or man cave—is generally much lower than desired.
 It's always worth the effort to try to reconfigure existing space or renovate a basement or attic.